Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 And my question is this.

-That being said, I've always been interested, especially after the Tale of Two
+That being said, I've always been interested, especially after the tale of two Dream Teams episode,

 Whoa.